flutter/website/src/docs/resources/faq.md

 Flutter's framework is designed to be layered and customizable (and optional).
-Developers can choose to use only parts of the framework, or even replace the upper layers of the framework entirely.
+Developers can choose to use only parts of the framework, or even replace upper layers of the framework entirely.

 ### Does Flutter come with widgets?